 In connection with its acquisition of MCG in October 2008, SLP entered into a contingent consideration agreement whereby the former members of MCG were entitled to contingent consideration equal to 22% of adjusted annual EBITDA in addition to any performance fee payments for each of the five years subsequent to the date of acquisition.
 As the acquisition was completed prior to January 1, 2009, contingent consideration is recognized when the contingency is resolved pursuant to the authoritative guidance on business combinations in effect at the date of the closing of the acquisition.
 The contingent consideration related to the MCG acquisition is recorded on the date when the contingency is resolved.
-Contingent consideration payments of \$1,805, \$703 and \$720 were made during the years ended December 31, 2014, 2013 and 2012, respectively, related to MCG and are reflected in investing activities in the Consolidated Statements of Cash Flows.
+Contingent consideration payments of \$0, \$0 and \$1,805 were made during the years ended December 31, 2016, 2015 and 2014, respectively, related to MCG and are reflected in investing activities in the Consolidated Statements of Cash Flows.

-Quarterly contingent payments related to the Commodity Advisors acquisition were accrued when the contingency was resolved.
-The total accrual for these payments for the years ended December 31, 2014 and 2013 were \$0 and \$31, respectively, which was recorded as compensation expense in the Consolidated Statements of Operations.
+Quarterly contingent payments related to the Commodity Advisors acquisition, completed on April 1, 2012, were accrued when the contingency was resolved.
+The total accrual for these payments for the years ended December 31, 2016 and 2015 were \$10 and \$3, respectively, which was recorded as compensation expense in the Consolidated Statements of Operations.

-11. STOCKHOLDERS' EQUITY
+11. EQUITY

-Prior to the reorganization described in Note 1, Silvercrest was a private company.
 SLP historically made, and will continue to make, distributions of its net income to the holders of its partnership units for income tax purposes as required under the terms of its Second Amended and Restated Limited Partnership Agreement and also made, and will continue to make, additional distributions of net income under the terms of its Second Amended and Restated Limited Partnership Agreement.
-Prior to the reorganization, distributions were treated as equity transactions and recorded in the financial statements on the payment date.
-Partnership distributions totaled \$5,242, \$29,317 and \$14,749 for the years ended December 31, 2014, 2013 and 2012, respectively.
-Distributions paid or accrued prior to June 30, 2013 are included in partners' capital and excess of liabilities, redeemable partners' capital and partners' capital over assets, respectively, in the Consolidated Statements of Financial Condition.
-Distributions accrued and paid subsequent to June 30, 2013 are included in non-controlling interests in the Consolidated Statements of Financial Condition.
+Partnership distributions totaled \$5,761, \$5,546 and \$5,242 for the years ended December 31, 2016, 2015 and 2014, respectively.
+Distributions are included in non-controlling interests in the Consolidated Statements of Financial Condition.